Chris Gunter: Charlton Athletic

 On 8 October 2020, Gunter joined Charlton Athletic on a two-year deal.
-He scored his first goal for Charlton in a 2–2 draw against Plymouth Argyle on 26 December 2020.
+He scored his only goal for Charlton in a 2–2 draw against Plymouth Argyle on 26 December 2020.

 On 10 May 2022, it was confirmed that Gunter would leave Charlton Athletic when his contract expired.

 AFC Wimbledon

 On 4 July 2022, Gunter rejoined his former manager Johnnie Jackson by signing for AFC Wimbledon on a one-year deal.
+He made his debut in EFL League Two on 30 July in a 2–0 home win over Gillingham.
+In his fourth game on 16 August he was sent off just before half time at Mansfield Town for grabbing the throat of Stephen Quinn, who had kicked the ball at his face while he was on the ground; the score was 2–2 at the time and the final result was a 5–2 win for the hosts.
+His three-game ban was rescinded on appeal.

+Gunter missed two games in March 2023 due to his new commitment to coaching the Wales national team; the decision was endorsed by Jackson.
+On 4 May, he announced his retirement after 35 games for AFC Wimbledon, and moved into a full-time coaching role for Wales.

 International career

 Youth teams

 Gunter started his Wales career during the 2003–04 season, making four appearances for the Schools' under-15 development squad before moving up to the Welsh Schools under-16 squad and played in a friendly against Republic of Ireland plus three Victory Shield internationals.
 He then made 11 appearances at Wales under-17 level during 2005–06, including captaining tue side, playing in two rounds of the UEFA Championships as Wales qualified from the opening group to reach the elite stage.
 His next step was playing for the Wales U19 squad in the Milk Cup.

 At age 16 years and 299 days, Gunter became the second youngest player to play for the Wales Under-21 team behind Lewin Nyatanga when he played against Cyprus Under-21 in 2006.